 - Research Methods

-Burning water: institutions, technology, statecraft and the production of scarcity in the Las Tablas de Daimiel Wetland, Spain
+Burning water - the state, irrigation technology and the production of scarcity in Spain

 - Hope, R.A., Foster, T., Money, A. and Rouse, M. (2012) Harnessing mobile communications innovations for water security.
 Global Policy.